 - Card type.
 Debit cards have lower fees because the risk of fraud is lower since the card is usually present.

 - The type of business.
-Businesses like eCommerce sites, financial services, gambling, and travel and hospitality are considered high risk and because of this may have to pay higher interchange fees.
+Businesses like eCommerce sites, financial services,, and travel/hospitality are considered high risk.
+Because of this may have to pay higher interchange fees.

 - The card brand.
 Each credit card sets their own rates.
 For example, Visa charges 1.510 percent + 10¢, MasterCard charges 1.580 percent + 10¢, American Express is 1.60 percent + 10¢, and Discover is 1.560 percent + 10¢.

 - Business size.
-Businesses with a large amount of transactions may be able to negotiate a more favorable rate since they have more klout, which is bad news for small businesses that don’t have a large amount of transactions.
+Businesses with a large amount of transactions may be able to negotiate a more favorable rate due to their klout.
+That’s bad news for small businesses that don’t have a large amount of transactions.

 - Transaction type.
 Point-os-sale (POS) transactions don’t have the same amount of risk involved that card-not-present (CNP) do, since a chip can be inserted, a signature taken, or a PIN entered.
 Both mail-order-telephone-order (MOTO) and online orders are classed as CNP, which means that they’re charged a higher interchange rate.

 “Every business that accepts credit cards is subject to interchange fees — even if those charges go by a different name,” states the folks over at BluePay.
 “When they were first introduced, these charges made a lot of sense since processing credit cards required a great deal of human involvement.